Azure/azure-policy/README.md

  certificate relies on legacy Common Name field, use SANs or temporarily enable Common Name matching

 Mitigation: Avoid using K8s 1.19 (preview) with the Azure Policy add-on.
 The add-on can be used with any GA supported version such as 1.16, 1.17, or 1.18.
-Feature team is actively working on fixing this issue.GitHub issue tracking this on AKS side https://github.com/Azure/AKS/issues/1869
+Feature team is actively working on fixing this issue.
+GitHub issue tracking this on AKS side https://github.com/Azure/AKS/issues/1869

 ### Indexed Resource types always non-complaint to tagging policies